parul0315/Applied-Python-Projects-Business-Simulation-Space-Object-Classification/Task1/README.md

 `__init__()` initialized a technician in the hatchery.
 Each technician had its own attributes like the weekly pay, number of working weeks and any specialization.

 `pay_perquarter()` is used to calculate the pay of each technician per quarter.
 The technicians are paid for 12 weeks in each quarter.
 Therefore, the total amount is calculated accordingly.

-`maintain_fish()` is a method that is used in the extension of the project.
-Each technician specializes in one fish which reduced the maintainance time for that specific fish type to 2/3rd of its original time.
-Therefore, this method is used to calculate the new maintenance time for the fish type given that the technician specialises in that fish type.

 ### 3. Warehouse
 The warehouse class represents the supplies that are stored in the warehouses, namely main and auxiliary warehouse.
 The supplies that are stored are fertilizer, feed and salt respectively.
 This class ensures encapsulation of all the supplies and their maximum limit in each warehouse, accounts for the depreciation of the supplies and calculates the warehouse storage costs.
 All these factors offers a more realistic approach to the management of the hatchery, prompting the user to manage the resources and plan accordingly.